Prince Ernst August of Lippe: Early life

-He had two half siblings; his mother had been married previously to Count George Jametel but divorced in 1908.
+He had three half siblings; his mother had been married previously to Count George Jametel but divorced in 1908.
+His mother had also given birth to an illegitimate daughter in 1898.

 Marriage

 Ernst August married on 3 March 1948 in Oberkassel, Bonn to Christa von Arnim (b.
 2 July 1923-20 February 2020), elder daughter of Curt David von Arnim, and his wife, Stephanie von Stechow.